nickgirga/musik/README.md

 - Have fun!

 Note: Systems with multiple Python versions may run into "gi module not found" errors if the environment being used is missing python3-gi/pygobject.
 If you run into these errors, ensure they are installed and that the shebang of "/usr/local/bin/musik" points to the appropriate version of Python.
 Most users' should read `#!/usr/bin/python`.
 To edit the shebang, simply open "/usr/local/bin/musik" in a text editor of your choice and edit the very first line.

+### There's still lots of work to do!
+This is still a very barebones project.
+Basically nothing really does anything besides buttons that interact with other UI elements at the moment.
+But the beauty of open source software is that anybody can contribute.
+If you're interested in helping make awesome, free tools that are accessible to musicians everywhere, please fork my project, check the [issues](https://github.com/nickgirga/musik/issues) page, check the [project](https://github.com/nickgirga/musik/projects/1) page and see if there's anything you can help with.
+Even doing something as simple as opening a known bug under the [issues](https://github.com/nickgirga/musik/issues) page will help us track all of the work that needs to be done.
+All contributions are appreciated.